OCHA-DAP/hdx-signals/src/README.md

 * [`src/indicators`](/src/indicators): contains code for updating individual indicator data, where each indicator has a folder with documentation and an `update_(...).R` script.
-* [`src/utils`](/src/utils): has a set of utilities that are used across various scripts, for reading and writing to the Google Drive, sending emails, generating flags, and other common tasks.
+* [`src/utils`](/src/utils): has a set of utilities that are used across various scripts, for reading and writing to the Google Cloud Storage bucket, sending emails, generating flags, and other common tasks.
 * [`send_alerts.R`](/src/ALERTS.md) is the overall alerting script that pulls together updated data and generates email alerts when necessary.

+## Data storage

+Data is stored within a Google Cloud Storage bucket, `global-monitoring`.
+Access to the bucket is provided through a service account with an authorization JSON file.
+The filepath to the authorization file should be saved to `GLOBAL_MONITORING_JSON` environment variable.
+Once this is done, the code, particularly that to save to and read from the bucket in `cloud_storage.R` works on personal machines for testing and in GitHub Actions.

 ## Automation